BoaN235/Homados/README.md

 ## Goals
 - design a pair of headphones that work
 - use a pcb for controll
-- design kind of like the openMoveShokz
+- design kind of like the openMoveShokz prob gonna be bulkier tho bc I am stupid
 - decent sound quality

 ## Parts